 Students take all their external GCSE qualifications at the end of Year 11.
 All students have a core curriculum of English Literature, English Language, Maths, Chemistry, Biology and Physics.
-They can then choose four options subjects from the list below, on top of the non-examined subjects of PDC (Personal Development Curriculum), Physical Education, Core PTE and Games.
+They can then choose four option subjects from the list below, on top of the non-examined subjects of PDC (Personal Development Curriculum), Physical Education, Core RE and Games.
 Tuesday afternoons and termly Flexible Learning Days provide extra opportunities for enrichment activities and careers advice.

-Our student-centred system means we give free choice, under guidance of the pastoral and academic teams, as to which GCSEs a student would like to follow.
+Our student-centred system means we give free choice, under the guidance of the pastoral and academic teams, as to which GCSEs a student would like to follow.
 We then build the curriculum around them.
 We feel this is the best approach to meet the needs of each individual student in our care.

 KEY STAGE 5 - YEARS 12 AND 13

 The Sixth Form years offer exceptional opportunities for academic progress and self-development.
 Our curriculum meets all aspects of the Study Programmes for 16-19 year olds, and students’ core academic studies are supplemented by our IAG (Information and Guidance) Programme and a vast array of enrichment and super-curricular activities.
-Alongside the broad and flexible combination of A level qualifications that we offer, this attracts a large cohort of students to the sixth form both from our own Year 11 and from other schools across the region.
+Alongside the broad and flexible combination of A level qualifications that we offer, this attracts a large cohort of students to the Sixth Form, both from our own Year 11 and from other schools across the region.

 The majority of our students begin Year 12 on four A Level courses, usually moving onto three in Year 13.
 A small number of students studying Maths and Further Maths may wish to study 5 subjects, but this is the exception rather than the norm.
 Many students also elect to complete an EPQ (Extended Project Qualification), an area in which our students have had outstanding success.